Successful Installation in Wisconsin

 April 7, 2009

-Strieter-Lites do not necessarily frighten deer standing or grazing along the roadsides, but do deter those running towards the road to cross.
-We have never indicated that wildlife scatter in all directions while standing alongside the road when approaching vehicles with headlights light up the reflectors.
+Strieter-Lites do not frighten deer standing or grazing along the roadsides, but do deter those running towards the road to cross.
+We have never indicated that deer scatter in all directions while standing alongside the road when approaching vehicles with headlights light up the reflectors.

 At least five people have witnessed and reported on various types of deer behavior on the roadside near the deer reflectors.
 One observation made in Canada was that as deer were running toward the road from an angle, they would veer off and leave the area.
 Another person from Algoma, Wisconsin reported seeing running deer approach the road perpendicularly, come to a stop, turn around, and run away faster than when approaching - as if frightened.